 We can also write this as:

-Now we'll use this property of logs:
+Now we’ll use the property of continuous functions that I noted above.

 Let's solve some derivatives involving the natural logarithm.
 Let's find the derivative of:

 Looks complicated?
 Here we'll apply the chain rule.
 What is the derivative of the outside function?
 It is one over the argument:

 And the derivative of the inside function is just a: